Cautions with other medicines

 There are some medicines that may affect the way perindopril works.

-Tell your doctor if you're taking any of these medicines:
+Tell your doctor if you're taking other medicines, including:

 - anti-inflammatory medicines such as ibuprofen, indomethacin or aspirin for pain relief (low-dose aspirin – 75mg a day, is safe to take with perindopril)